symfony/symfony-docs/book/security.rst

 .. image:: /images/book/security_authentication_authorization.png
    :align: center

-Since the best way to learn is to see an example, we'll dive right in.
+Since the best way to learn is to see an example, start by securing your application with HTTP Basic authentication.

 .. note::